robstave/Meowcards/cards/rest/rest.md

 ### Front
 Which status code should be returned when a client attempts to create a resource that already exists?

-A) 400 Bad Request
+- A. 400 Bad Request
-B) 409 Conflict
+- B. 409 Conflict
-C) 422 Unprocessable Entity
+- C. 422 Unprocessable Entity
-D) 500 Internal Server Error
+- D. 500 Internal Server Error

 ### Back
 **Correct Answer**: B